-This quick-to-make vegetarian pantry chile call for what Iโd normally say is too many cans.
+This quick-to-make vegetarian pantry chili calls for what I’d normally say is too many cans.
 But you know what, it’s nice to a have a pantry full of healthy canned food at the ready.
-Even if youโve never boiled water, you can make this easy meatless chili.
+Even if you’ve never boiled water, you can make this easy meatless chili.

 Click here to PIN Easy Vegetarian Pantry Chili!

 Stir everything into the pot of onions.
 Add cumin and chili powder.
 Stir in some vegetable broth–more or less, to make your chili as thin or thick as you like.
-Give it a half-hour simmering on the stove and there you have it, hot and ready to enjoy, a flavor-packed one-pot vegetarian chili.
+Let it simmer on the stove for half an hour.
+Olé–you have a flavorful one-pot vegetarian chili.

 What’s in the pantry?